Cherokee Nation to build $18 million drug treatment center in Tahlequah

-TAHLEQUAH — The Cherokee Nation on Monday unveiled the tribe's first in-house drug treatment center during a ceremony at Three Rivers Health Center.
+TAHLEQUAH — The Cherokee Nation on Monday unveiled plans for the tribe's first in-house drug treatment center during a ceremony at Three Rivers Health Center.

 The $18 million, 17,000-square-foot treatment facility will be located in the Park Hill area of the city.
 Construction is set to start this year.